Skip to main content

 If the device is ever lost, the provider notifies onError, shows fallback again, and re-initializes with a fresh device; canvases resume automatically.

-useRedraw() hands you the Redraw instance directly for imperative work on the same device and backend, e.g. offscreen rendering or loading textures.
+useDevice() hands you the GPUDevice directly for imperative work on the same device, e.g. loading textures with makeTexture.
 It suspends while the provider initializes, so it composes with your own <Suspense> and error boundaries.

-Create an instance yourself with RedrawInit() and pass it via the redraw prop (or the hook's redraw option), which overrides any surrounding provider.
-Ownership is simple: whoever creates the instance owns its device.
-A canvas only ever destroys its own resources; the provider destroys the device it created on unmount; an instance you pass in stays yours.
+Pass a device via the device prop, which overrides any surrounding provider.
+Ownership is simple: whoever creates the device owns it.
+A canvas only ever destroys its own resources; the provider destroys the device it created on unmount; a device you pass in stays yours.

 Lifecycle callbacks